AlasDiablo/Lib-NeoForge/readme.md

 - [Feature request](https://github.com/Janoeo/DiaboloLib/issues)
 - [Bug fix](https://github.com/Janoeo/DiaboloLib/pulls)
 - [Any useful code change](https://github.com/Janoeo/DiaboloLib/pulls)
-- If you want to give a donation you can't because we don't have a Patreon(or anything like this), for now you just need to download the mod on CurseForge!
+- If you want to give a donation you can't because we don't have a Patreon(or anything like this), for now you just need to download the mod on CurseForge or Modrinth!

 ## License